This site is intended for healthcare professionals

 A young man using a nebuliser to assist with COPD

-The Global Initiative for Chronic Obstructive Lung Disease (GOLD) defines COPD as a ‘heterogeneous lung condition charaterised by chronic respiratory symptoms (dyspnoea, cough, expectoration, exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) and/or alveoli (emphysema) that cause persistent, often progressive, airflow obstruction’.
+The Global Initiative for Chronic Obstructive Lung Disease (GOLD) defines chronic obstructive pulmonary disease (COPD) as a “heterogeneous lung condition characterized by chronic respiratory symptoms (dyspnea, cough, expectoration, exacerbations) due to abnormalities of the airways (bronchitis, bronchiolitis) and/or alveoli (emphysema) that cause persistent, often progressive, airflow obstruction.”

 How prevalent is COPD?